zonemaster/zonemaster/docs/internal-documentation/maintenance/SupportCriteria.md

 ## Operating systems

-Zonesmaster is actively tested on the following operating systems:
+Zonemaster is actively tested on the following operating systems:

 * Debian
 * FreeBSD